Algorand Wallet Extension | Send & Receive ALGOs | Sign dApp Transactions

 In all of this, no secrets leave the extension.
 Only the signed transactions are ever provided.

-AlgoSigner currently supports both Algorand TestNet and MainNet.
+AlgoSigner currently supports both Algorand TestNet and MainNet and may have developer networks added.

 Be vigilant about your personal security.
 Never share your mnemonic passphrase, password, or any other secrets with a dApp directly or another party.